sl4x0/bb-reformater/README.md

    - Click "Load unpacked" and select the `bb-reformater` directory

 🎉 Done!
 The extension is ready to use.

-## 🎥 Quick Demo

-1. Select text on any webpage
-2. Click the BB-Reformater icon
-3. Add instructions (optional)
-4. Click "Rewrite"
-5. Your improved text appears instantly

-No more switching tabs or copy-pasting to ChatGPT!
+🚫 No more switching tabs or copy-pasting to ChatGPT!

 ## 🛠️ Development

-## 🏗️ For Developers

 ### Project Structure
 ```